MrValdez/Roshambo/README.md

 #PatternPredictor.py
  For the purpose of the second paper, *yomi.py* will use the AI from *PatternPredictor.py*.
 Pleaes refer to the second paper for more detail on this subsystem.

-#Compiling the test suite
- Run the *compile.bat* to create **go.exe** which is the main program for our modified test suite.
-It is expected that gcc can be found in the *PATH* environment.

- We used the filename **go.exe** instead of **rsb-ts1.exe** to increase typing speed during development.

-#Python scripts

-##trainer.py
- Used to play the tournament, create the CSV and plot the charts.

- In the script code, pathbase is used to tell the script where the results will be stored.
-Note: this string should end with "/".

- The **main()** function runs the script.
-It is built this way to allow commenting specific behavior for debugging purposes.

- The **Validate()** function will validate the configuration file before running the tournament.
-Refer below on how configuration file works.

- The **PlayTournament()** function plays the tournament.
-All configuration files in the input directory will be run and the output will be saved with the same file name to an output directory.

- The **CreateCSV()** function will parse each result and create two csv files with the csv columns: variant variable, rank.
-The first csv file is for the "Match results" and the second is for the "Tournament results" ("**results_match.csv**" and "**results_tournament.csv**" respectively).

- The **charts.startPlotting()** function will create the chart graphics.
-Refer to charts.py.

-###trainer configuration file
+#Yomi AI configuration file

  This is actually an INI file and parsed by the *configparser built-in library*.
+This configuration file changes the behavior of the AI.
 The sections are as follows:

 - **[info]** contains general information on the configuration. *name* is used to identify this configuration.